Where Healing Begins

 • All prescription medications in original pharmacy containers with legible labels

-• Refrigeration is provided for insulin, GLP-1 or any other medications that are temperature sensitive
+• Refrigeration is provided for insulin, GLP-1, or any other temperature-sensitive medications

 • Medications or salves for hair or skin conditions.